NoaFilosof08/GigMe/README.md

 A big challenge was learning to work as a group and aligning on concept, as well as workload initially.
 Some tasks were more complicated and it was hard as everyone wanted to be involved in all aspects of the project which is difficult.
 <br></br>

+## Key Learnings
+This was my first time working in a 'larger group'.
+It was extremely difficult at the start to establish roles e.g. who was PM, who would lead on delivering front-end, styling, functionality, Back-End etc. This took us a long time to establish.
+We have now learnt that establishing roles and sticking to them is key at the beginning.
+Another thing is making decisions and prioritising work.
+You often spend a lot of time making decisions, which is important, but sometimes a decision has to be made quickly to actually leave time to get the work done!

 ## Future features